Last updated on October 17th, 2019

 Instructions

-- Take water and sugar in a thick bottomed pan.
+- Combine water and sugar in a thick bottomed pan.
 Mix slightly and start heating.
+Add 3 crushed cardamom pods and few saffron strands.
+I have used raw sugar here so the color of the syrup is dark.

 I love Gulab Jamun.
 They are my fav sweets anytime.